-If you have been arrested for a Marijuana Offense in Louisiana, contact the Law Office of Elizabeth B. Carpenter, Esq.
+If you have been arrested for a Marijuana Offense in Louisiana, Elizabeth B. Carpenter, Esq.
 Our fees are always discounted for Marijuana Offenses.

 Louisianans must form a united front and remain determined to stand up to the injustice of marijuana prohibition and accomplish decriminalization, no matter how long it takes to succeed.